This section provides

 tandem in terms of the special challenges facing two full size paddlers

-Paddling any boat
+Paddling any kayak

 in tandem is always a challenge, and so is paddling a W Kayak in tandem.